What to Expect On Your Fitting Appointment: Real Ear testing

 - Medicare does not cover hearing aids, but they do cover one hearing test per year.
 Other insurance coverage varies.
 Call the number on the back of your insurance card to see if you have coverage.

 - The difference between high and low price aids is essentially performance in noise and sound quality.
 The price range these days should be between $1,800 and $7,000 for a pair of hearing aids, depending on the sound processing ability of the hearing aid.

 Reconnecting Bluetooth Hearing Aids

-9) go to “accessibility”
+- Go to “accessibility”

-11) tap on your name displayed
+- Tap on your name

-12) once it displays you name and “L” and “R”, choose it.
+- Once it displays you name and both “L” and “R”, choose it